Coronavirus: The latest figures in Welwyn Hatfield and Hertsmere

 You may also want to watch:

-The daily number of tests processed, reported on Thursday, September 10 was 227,465, and the R-rate of the virus is between 1 and 1,2, as of Friday, September 11.
+The daily number of tests processed in the UK, reported on September 28 was 226,900, and the R-rate of the virus is between 1.2 and 1.5, as of Friday, September 25.

 If you value what this story gives you, please consider supporting the Welwyn Hatfield Times.
 Click the link in the orange box above for details.